social-science-data-editors/guidance/docker-guidelines.md

 - Output from the analysis code should be written to a location that is also mounted into the container (e.g., to `/project/output` in the above example.)
 - All code should be runnable without the container as well.
 - Optionally: it is permissible, but not suggested, that the analysis code be run interactively.

+## Preservation

+- The container should be preserved as a tar file, and archived as part of the replication package, or as a separate archive.
+- It is not sufficient, but appreciated, to provide a public container image at [OCI registries](https://opencontainers.org/), for instance, [Docker Hub](https://hub.docker.com/) or [Sylabs.io](https://cloud.sylabs.io/).
+Note that these registries regularly prune the available images, and may impose fees that lead to deprovisioning of containers.

 ## Discouraged